basho-labs/little_riak_book/en/02-concepts.md

 <h3>Replication+Partitions</h3>

-Since partitions allow us to increase capacity, and relication improves availability, Riak combines them.
+Since partitions allow us to increase capacity, and replication improves availability, Riak combines them.
 We partition data across multiple nodes, as well as replicate that data into multiple nodes.

 Where our previous example partitioned data into 2 nodes, we can replicate each of those partitions into 2 more nodes, for a total of 4.